Powered by

 A similar situation is starkly visible in the villages of Sanchi, Garatganj, and Begumganj tehsils of the Raisen district as the area lacks any major irrigation projects.

-There was a lack of rain in the month of August due to El Nino being effective, due to which Kharif crops (soybean, paddy, maize, jowar, oilseeds and pulses) have been damaged in more than 25 districts of Madhya Pradesh.
+There was a lack of rain in August due to El Nino being effective, due to which Kharif crops (soybean, paddy, maize, jowar, oilseeds and pulses) have been damaged in more than 25 districts of Madhya Pradesh.
 Madhya Pradesh Chief Minister Shivraj Singh Chouhan mentioned that the state has not seen such a drought in the last 50 years.

 Cracks in paddy fields, village Mohaniyakhedi, district Raisen